dojo/framework/docs/en/routing/introduction.md

 ## Using link widgets

-The `Link` widget is a wrapper around an anchor tag that enables consumers to specify an `outlet` to create a link to.
+The `Link` widget is a wrapper around an anchor tag that enables consumers to specify an route `id` to create a link to.
 If the generated link requires specific path or query parameters that are not in the route, they can be passed via the `params` property.

 Link Properties:

--   `to: string`: The `outlet` id.
+-   `to: string`: The `route` id.
--   `params: { [index: string]: string }`: Params to generate the link with for the outlet.
+-   `params: { [index: string]: string }`: Params to generate the link with for the route.
 -   `onClick: (event: MouseEvent) => void` (optional): Function that gets called when the `Link` is clicked.

 In addition to the `Link` specific properties, all the standard `VNodeProperties` are available for the `Link` widget as they would be creating an anchor tag.